fredericommartins/spytify-server/README.md

 Please ensure your pull request adheres to the following guidelines:

-- Try to pull clean and intuitive code only.
+- Try to push clean and intuitive code only.
 - Search previous suggestions before making a new one, as yours may be a duplicate.
 - Make an individual pull request for each suggestion.
 - Keep descriptions short and simple, but descriptive.